MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 }
 ```

-Now to use our implemented position provider.
-We will handle that in our activity or fragment.
+Our implemented positioning provider will be handled in an activity or fragment.

 <a href="https://github.com/MapsPeople/MapsIndoors-Android-Examples/blob/main/MapsIndoorsSamples/app/src/main/java/com/mapspeople/mapsindoorssamples/ui/positioning/PositioningFragment.kt#L40-L54">PositioningFragment.kt</a>